-The Small Business Innovation Research (SBIR) Ignite Solicitation is a limited pilot program focused on technologies with a strong commercial pull.
+The SBIR Ignite Solicitation is a limited pilot program focused on technologies with a strong commercial pull.
 The topic areas of interest for this solicitation have been specifically selected for their commercial relevance.
 Offerors must demonstrate their understanding of the market and provide a strong plan for commercialization of the technology to be competitive for award.
+Companies with a significant history of operations and/or R&D funding will be evaluated based on their track record of prior technology development and commercialization and whether SBIR funding will be catalytic to their further development.

-NASA requests Small Business Concerns (SBCs) to submit proposals for the SBIR Ignite solicitation during fiscal year (FY) 2022.
+NASA requests Small Business Concerns (SBCs) to submit proposals for the SBIR Ignite solicitation during fiscal year (FY) 2023.
 This solicitation includes instructions for SBCs to submit complete proposal packages as well as background information, eligibility and certification requirements, evaluation criteria, and contracting considerations.
 Details on the research topic areas appear in section 9.
 Communication between NASA and the firm is through email during the solicitation period.
-The SBIR Ignite proposal submission period begins on Tuesday, July 12, 2022 and ends at 5 p.m.
-Eastern Time on Thursday, September 1, 2022.
+The SBIR Ignite proposal submission period begins on August 1st, 2023, and ends at 5 p.m.
+Eastern Time on September 21st, 2023.

-The NASA SBIR program focuses on transforming scientific discovery into products and services through innovations that have potential for infusion into NASA programs and missions, potential for commercialization into commercial markets, and societal benefit.
+The NASA SBIR program focuses on transforming scientific discovery into products and services through innovations that have the potential for infusion into NASA programs and missions, the potential for commercialization into commercial markets, and societal benefits.
 Unlike fundamental research, the NASA SBIR program supports small businesses in the creation of innovative, disruptive technologies and enables the application of research advancements from concept to market.
 Unlike most investors, the NASA SBIR program provides non-dilutive funding at the earliest stages of company and technology development.